-State Storage: Solana charges so called ""rent fees"" for storing data on the blockchain.
+State Storage: Solana charges rent fees for storing data on the blockchain.
 These fees are designed to discourage inefficient use of state storage and encourage developers to clean up unused state.
-Rent fees are intended to help maintain the efficiency and performance of the network.
+Rent fees help maintain the efficiency and performance of the network.